 So when a personal injury victim calls our office seeking to change attorneys, our advice is always the same: sit down and discuss candidly with your attorney before you do anything else.
 The only exception to this advice is if their current attorney is not qualified for the specific case or has committed some act that justified firing, and the relationship is irreparable.

 The State Bar of Texas indicates that clients may fire their attorneys at any time.
-This does not mean that the client will not owe the attorney either under the fee agreement or based on the work the attorney did on the file.
+However, this does not mean that the client will not owe the attorney, either under the fee agreement or based on the work the attorney did on the file.

 If a client has a good reason or “just cause” for firing the attorney, the client would probably owe case expenses advanced by the attorney and still may owe for work done on the file on an hourly basis or a percentage of the contingency fee.